 Justino's is one of the oldest producers of Madeira, having been in existence since 1870, when it was known as Justino Henriques.
 Today, Justino's is owned by the French company La Martiniquaise, which built a modern winery in Cancela, Santa Cruz.
 With these facilities, they sought to combine traditional vinification practices with the most advanced technology.
 Fruit is sourced from all over the island, with only the best areas and vineyards selected for the different grape varieties.
 The robustness and longevity of Madeira, even once opened, allows for endless experimentation with food pairings and drinking occasions.

-The grapes were totally destemmed and crushed.
-Fermentation was carried out with maceration on the skins at controlled temperatures in stainless steel containers.
-The juice was then pumped over the cap frequently for two to three days, in order to extract colour and aroma compounds from the skins.
-Fermentation was stopped by the addition of a neutral grape spirit (96%) in order to maintain the desired sweetness degree, in this case, 130.1g/l.
-The wine was then aged in old oak casks in the traditional 'Canteiro' system.
-After maturation the wine underwent racking, fining and filtering before the blend was assembled and bottled.
+The best grapes are completely destemmed and crushed.
+Fermentation is carried out with maceration on the skins at controlled temperatures (28º to 32ºC) in stainless steel containers.
+The juice is pumped over the cap frequently for about 2 to 3 days, in order to extract colour or aroma compounds from the skins.
+Fermentation is arrested by addition of neutral grape spirit (96% minimum) in order to maintain the desired sweetness degree.
+Vinification is made in strict accordance with traditional methods.